Thursday, October 27, 2011

 Coffee Mug

-I don't believe in coincidences, never have never will.
+I don't believe in coincidences, never have, never will.
 I do believe, however, in divine appointments.
 One happened a few weeks ago, and it started with a coffee mug.

 A neighbor invited me to go with her to a Bible study.
 I was surprised when I got there, here we were way out in the boonies of Chicagoland when this huge church appeared out of nowhere.
 And at that Bible study?
 Almost 150 women!
 I was stunned.
-They had us sit at large round tables for 12 and there were at least 12 tables.
+They had us sit at large round tables for 12, and there were at least 12 tables.
 Lots of tables, lots of women.
 We will be sitting with the same 12 women for the next year.
-I'm sure that we will get to know each other real well.
+I'm sure that we will get to know each other really well.

-So, in thinking about which mug to bring to the study I went down to my basement (where I store my extra mugs) and looked through them.
-Which one can I part with I wondered?
-I could grab a spiritual one--I'd look super good then!
+So, in thinking about which mug to bring to the study, I went down to my basement (where I store my extra mugs) and looked through them.
+Which one can I part with, I wondered?
+I could grab a spiritual one — I'd look super good then!
 Maybe one with a verse on it, or one that says--I'm praying for you!
 My eyes kept drifting towards the dog breed mugs--I kept tearing them away--no, no dog breed mugs, those are mine!
-But I knew in the end, I'd have to give in, she was going to get one of my favorite mugs.
-It represented a part of who I was--a dog lover.
+But I knew in the end, I'd have to give in; she was going to get one of my favorite mugs.
+It represented a part of who I was — a dog lover.

-The next week we all filed into our great big room and were given a number.
+The next week, we all filed into our great big room and were given a number.
 We were then told to find the other person in the room with the same number.
 She would be my prayer partner for the entire year.
-I began to call out 32, 32, 32 in a Farris Buhler type voice.
+I began to call out 32, 32, 32 in a Farris Buhler-type voice.
 I thought it was funny.
 I found her right away.
 We had fun exchanging mugs and sharing a little about each other.
 I found out that she had spent about 4 years living in my hometown.
 We swapped names and numbers and then went back to our tables.